Timsbim/ExponentialSums/README.md

                         folder for saving the files (default is cwd) --size SIZE           all plots are squares, the argument controls the side size (default is 5)

-The idea to look at these fascinating images comes from John D. Cook's exponential sum of the day (https://www.johndcook.com/expsum/).
-Please visit his website!
 ```

 ## Examples